brenoroosevelt/habemus/index.md

 $myClass = $container->get(MyClass::class);
 var_dump($myClass->getFoo() instanceof SimpleFoo); // true
 ```
-The container will resolve an instance to MyClass and then call the setter method.
+The container will resolve an instance of MyClass and then call the setter method.

 ## Property Injection